How to make your clothing last longer (and do your bit for the environment)

 How to Remove Deodorant and Sweat Stains from T-Shirts

-- For all the below methods, we recommend applying the solution stated and letting the clothes sit for at least one hour before washing them in hot water.
+- For the below method, we recommend applying the solution stated and letting the clothes sit for at least one hour before washing them in hot water.
 If you have already washed the clothes since the stain took place then it can be harder to remove the stain as the proteins can set.
-We also advise wearing gloves when following these methods as you don’t want to get citric acid in contact with your skin, eyes etc.

-- Finally, you can try and remove the stain with a mixture of kitchen salt and boiled water, around a litre of water for every four tablespoons of salt should do the trick.
-You would then again need to scrub the stain with the solution until you see signs of it disappearing, this can generally take longer than the lemon mixture method.
+- You can try and remove the stain with a mixture of kitchen salt and boiled water, around a litre of water for every four tablespoons of salt should do the trick.
+You would then again need to scrub the stain with the solution until you see signs of it disappearing.

 How to Remove Grease Stains from T-Shirts